Public Safety

 • If you are advised to evacuate, do so for your own safety and security.

-Safety Tips When a Hurricane is Imminent
+Safety Tips When a Hurricane Is Imminent

 • Stay at home and let friends and family know your location.